6 Models for Working Remotely to Consider for Your Organization’s Future

 - Office-based with remote flexibility

-Usually, in an office-first workplace, a specific amount of time is allocated for working from home, perhaps one day a week or 16-24 hours a month.
+Usually, in an office-first workplace, a specific amount of time is allocated for working remotely, perhaps one day a week or 16 to 24 hours per month.
 This model’s flexibility can be useful for reducing the need to use vacation or sick time when personal issues arise at home.

-Organizations using this model likely don’t intend to go remote but are providing this flexibility as a perk for employees.
+Organizations using this model likely never intend to convert to a remote office, but are providing this flexibility as a perk for employees.
 An office-first model offers the flexibility employees want to take care of personal issues and reduce their commuting burdens.

 Get Expert Guidance in Your Organization’s Workforce Transformation

 Several nuances and factors go into choosing the right workforce model for your unique company.
 If you are debating the future of remote work and are unsure what model is best for your organization, contact us.